JunLongTay/skills-github-page/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog!
+Thanks for taking your time to visit this.
-Thanks for visitng my page!
 ---